-After relaxing in our complimentary VIP Airport Lounge, we will fly direct from Gatwick to San José where your guide Paco will meet you and escort you to your hotel.
-San José is situated in the central valley of Costa Rica, where at this time of year days are warm as an English summer, whilst nights can be pleasantly cool.
+After relaxing in our complimentary VIP Airport Lounge, we fly from London to San José to be met by Paco and escorted to our hotel.
+San José is in the central valley of Costa Rica, where at this time of year days are warm as an English summer, while nights can be pleasantly cool.
 Depending on our arrival time we may be able to relax with a birding walk in the lovely gardens.
-This is a good place to see White-eared Ground-sparrow, Blue-crowned Motmot, some colourful hummingbirds, and perhaps Prevost’s Ground-sparrow.
-Our flight may have an evening arrival in which case we will just relax and have dinner!
+This is a good place to see Blue-crowned Motmot, Rufous-capped Warbler, Hoffman's Woodpecker, Baltimore Oriole, Buff-throated Saltator and our first kiskadees, parakeets, tanagers and hummingbirds.
+Our flight may have an evening arrival in which case we just relax and have dinner!
 Overnight Hotel Bougainvillea, San José.

 Travel to Cerro de la Muerte.
-We will spend the morning exploring the misty highland cloud forest reserve at the Finca Mirador de Quetzales.
+We spend the morning exploring the misty highland cloud forest reserve at the Finca Mirador de Quetzales.
 One of the most sought-after birds of any trip to Costa Rica must surely be Resplendent Quetzal, a bird that many consider the most beautiful in tropical America.
 You have excellent chances of good views of this bird today!
-We will have lunch and stay overnight at the Albergue de Montana Savegre, nestled in a quaint highland valley, deep in the realm of the Resplendent Quetzal.
-Overnight Albergue de Montana Savegre.
+We have lunch and stay overnight at the Albergue de Montana Savegre, nestled in a quaint highland valley, deep in the realm of the Resplendent Quetzal.
+Overnight Hotel Savegre.

 Spend the day exploring the bird rich habitat in the Savegre River Valley.
-Walking through the gardens and along the Savegre River, we can hope to see Flame-colored Tanager, Collared Trogon, Torrent Tyrannulet, Volcano Hummingbird, and Gray-tailed Mountain Gem, to name a few.
+Walking through the gardens and along the Savegre River, we hope to see Flame-coloured Tanager, Collared Trogon, Torrent Tyrannulet, Volcano Hummingbird, and Gray-tailed Mountain Gem, to name a few.
 In the evening after a delicious dinner, we will go over the birds, reptiles, mammals, and any other wildlife seen that day.
-Overnight Albergue de Montana Savegre.
+Overnight Hotel Savegre.

 Spend the day in the Carara Biological Reserve, a unique climatological zone where the ecosystem of the humid southern coastal region joins the dry climate of the northern Pacific area, becoming a rich meeting ground for species from both regions.
 This is truly one of the highlights of the tour, where we hope to find Orange Collared Manakin dancing at their lek.
 This is a great location to spot antbirds, up to four different species of Trogon, Rufous-tailed Jacamar, and even Royal Flycatcher.
-In the early morning, before entering the reserve, we will visit the nearby bridge overlooking the Tarcoles River, where Scarlet Macaws fly over daily.
-Here you will again be amazed by the gigantic crocodiles basking on the banks of the river.
 Overnight Hotel Villa Lapas.

 Travel to Guanacaste to explore the tropical dry forests, marshlands, estuaries, and mangroves, characteristic to the northern Pacific region.
 This is an ideal place to see water birds, raptors, and other species found only in this zone.
 In the wetlands, we are likely to see Snail Kite, Wood Stork, Roseate Spoonbill, Boat-billed Heron, Black-crowned Night-Heron, Limpkin, and several species of Kingfisher.
 Walking through the semi-deciduous forest, we are likely to see Turquoise-browed Motmot, Long-tailed Manakin, and several species of Parrot, Oriole, Cuckoo, Trogon, Jay, and Owl.
 Overnight La Ensenada Lodge.

-Spend two nights at the Arenal Observatory Lodge, which offers breath-taking views of the thundering Arenal Volcano.
-This is one of Costa Rica’s active volcanoes, where we are sure to enjoy some fireworks.
-Great photo opportunities!
+We spend two nights in the Arenal area, which offers breathtaking views of the jungle-covered Arenal Volcano, often with great photo opportunities.
+This is a birding and wildlife hotspot, and the stunning natural beauty will astound you.
 The extensive trails at the lodge allow for tremendous opportunities to view Crimson-collared Tanager, White Hawk, Brown-hooded Parrot, and Golden-olive Woodpecker, along with an array of colorful hummingbirds and three species of Toucan.
 One night we will go owling in search of Black-and-White Owl, Mottled Owl, and Striped Owl in the open fields below the lodge.
 Overnight Arenal Observatory Lodge.

 Travel by road and boat to Tortuguero National Park on the Caribbean.
 Here we will explore the rich labyrinth of waterways which will afford us excellent wildlife viewing.
 This amazing and unforgettable area boasts 320 bird species, including Tiger Heron, Agami Heron, White-fronted Nunbird, and all six species of Kingfishers belonging to the Americas.
 Along with birds, we may also see Neotropical River Otter, sloths, caiman, iguanas, poison-dart frogs, fresh-water turtles, basilisk lizards, the Honduran White tent-making bats, and three species of monkey that frequent the banks.
 Overnight Laguna Lodge

 Breakfast before departing for the airport to return home.
-We arrive in London Gatwick on the morning of Day 16 (28 January).
+We arrive in London on the morning of Day 16 ( Sunday 28 January).